-A Preface By the Co-Chairs

-Summary

-1) Maintaining Our Commitment to Social Security

-2) The Demographic Challenge

-3) The Consequences of Inaction

-4) An Opportunity to Improve Social Security for Vulnerable Americans

-5) An Opportunity to Become a Nation of Owners and Savers
+Preface: Bringing Social Security into the 21st Century2 Summary Maintaining Our Commitment to Social Security 8 The Demographic Challenge The Consequences of Inaction An Opportunity to Improve Social Security for Vulnerable Americans An Opportunity to Become a Nation of Owners and Savers 29 Analytical Criteria

-6) Analytical Criteria

-Bringing Social Security into the 21st Century:

-A Preface By the Co-Chairs
+Bringing Social Security into the 21st Century: A Preface By the Co-Chairs

-Social Security is one of the most important and most popular domestic programs of the United States government.
-For millions of retirees, it serves either as the sole or the primary source of income, the mainstay of their dignity and independence.
+Social Security is the most important and most popular domestic program of the United States government.
+For millions of retirees, it serves either as the sole or the primary source of income, the mainstay of dignity and independence.
 Millions of others look to it to sustain or supplement the retirement they hope to begin within the next several years.
-Since its inception in the midst of the Great Depression, it has made a vital difference in the lives of generations of hardworking Americans and their families.
+Since its inception in the midst of the Great Depression, it has made a vital difference in the lives of generations of American families.